favyen/miris/README.md

 Preparing Data
 --------------

-The YTStream dataset from the paper includes three of the sources of video data used in the paper: Tokyo, Warsaw, and Resort.
+The YTStream dataset from the paper includes four of the sources of video data used in the paper: UAV, Tokyo, Warsaw, and Resort.
 More details on the dataset are available at https://favyen.com/miris/.

 To get started: